slateci/slate-client-server/README.md

 Grant a VO access to use a cluster.

 Only members of the VO which owns a cluster can grant access to it.
+Granting access to the special VO pseudo-ID `*` will allow _any_ VO (including subsequently created VOs) to use the cluster.

 Example: